mlflow/mlflow-export-import/databricks_notebooks/README.md

 * Set of Databricks notebooks to perform MLflow export and import operations.
 * Use these notebooks when you want to copy MLflow objects from one Databricks workspace (tracking server) to another.
 * In order to copy MLflow objects between workspaces, you will need to set up a shared cloud bucket mounted on each workspace's DBFS.
-* The notebooks are generated with [Git integration with Databricks Repos](https://docs.databricks.com/repos/index.html).
+* The notebooks use [Git integration with Databricks Repos](https://docs.databricks.com/repos/index.html) though they can be run as a simple non-Repo workspace folder.
+* See the [_README.py](_README.py) for more details.

 ## Databricks notebooks

+There are two types of notebooks:
+* Standard widget-based notebooks that call the MLflow Export Import API.
+* Console script notebooks that use the shell to the standard call Python scripts specified [here](https://github.com/mlflow/mlflow-export-import/blob/master/setup.py#L35).

+### Standard widget-based notebooks

 **Single Notebooks**